sciclone1984/sciclone1984.github.io/_pages/resume.md

 ### University of New Haven - West Haven, CT (May 2024)

-B.A in Cybersecurity and Networks (Cyber Operations Path), Magna Cum Laude
+B.A in Cybersecurity and Networks (Cyber Operations Pathway), Magna Cum Laude
 GPA: 3.78 out of 4

 ### Long Island Lutheran Middle and High School - Brookville, NY (June 2020)